…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 He raised his glass as if in salutation and finished with the final words, ‘It would be seriously career enhancing.’

 For the last three years, she had benefited from Xavier’s wise and softly spoken advice.
-She listened carefully and warmed to his suggestion.
+With wide ears and sitting more upright, she listened and warmed to his suggestion.
 She felt comfortable with his words.

 ‘It has been little studied since White and Halliday wrote their authoritative book on the bonobo, and that was ten years ago.’